 A short film follows artist Chris Jordan to investigate the thousands of albatrosses dying from ingestion of plastic from the Pacific Garbage Patch.
-The Albatross journey across the sea takes them over the world’s largest dump: slowly rotating masses of partially-submerged trash between San Francisco and Hawai’i.
+The artwork and film called Albatross journeys across the sea takes them over the world’s largest dump or gyre: slowly rotating masses of partially-submerged trash between San Francisco and Hawai’i.

 North Pacific Gyre: The Trashing of Midway

 Midway Atoll, also known as Pihemanu, is part of the Hawaiian chain of volcanic islands, critical habitat in the Pacific Ocean.
 Three million seabirds have chosen this circular atoll with three coral islets as their somnolent rookery, and 250 different marine species populate the nearby reefs and lagoons.
 A forthcoming documentary follows internationally acclaimed artist Chris Jordan to investigate an environmental tragedy in this remote Pacific paradise: tens of thousands of albatrosses lie dead on the ground, bodies filled with plastic from the Pacific Garbage Patch.

-The documentary “Midway” A film by Chris Jordan.
+The documentary trailer for “Albatross” A film by Chris Jordan.
 To watch the entire film, click here.

 One of the Remotest Islands on the Planet